xankuroi/TRG_Character_Site/README.md

 ## Changelog

-W18 - Decouple role from workbooks.
+W18 - Decouple role from workbooks, allow for alternate currencies.

 W17 - Complete rehaul of both backend to simplify user input and frontend to match.